 For more information, see MOREnet-hosted Internet Content Filtering Reporting Options.

-MOREnet has a regularly scheduled maintenance window every weekend.
-The maintenance window begins at midnight on Saturday and last for twelve hours until noon on Sunday, unless otherwise announced.
+MOREnet has a regularly scheduled maintenance window every day, from midnight to 6 a.m., unless otherwise announced.
 Actual outages or delays are usually a shorter time period within this window.
 Maintenance of the Internet Filtering service will only be scheduled during this time.

 Every workstation on the LAN has a static public IP address

 Locations with this configuration will be able to establish different blocking requirements for each individual workstation and can remove filtering from a given workstation when needed.